-Mr. President, Mrs. Leone, Mr. Prime Minister, Excellencies:
+Mr. President, Mrs. Leone, Mr. Prime Minister and Excellencies:

 I am delighted to be in the Eternal City of Rome, the justly celebrated capital of Italy.

 It is a pleasure and an honor to be with you today in this hospitable and historic palace.

-I am mindful of the symbolism of this visit, underlining as it does the traditional friendship and ties between our two countries.
+I am mindful of the symbolism of this visit underlining as it does the traditional friendship and ties between our two countries.

 We in America have just begun the celebration of the 200th anniversary of the United States' struggle for independence.
 The very name "America" derives from an Italian navigator.
-Among the Italian contributors to the early history of the American republic are William Paca, a signer of the Declaration of Independence, and Fillipo Mazzei, a close friend and collaborator of Thomas Jefferson.
-Since the very beginnings of our country, the human ties between Italy and the United States have enriched America's life and culture and have served to establish the basis for the deep and warm friendship that exists today.
+Among Italian contributors to the early history of the American Republic are William Paca, a signer of the Declaration of Independence, and Fillipo Mazzei, a close friend and collaborator of Thomas Jefferson.

+Since the very beginning of our country, the human ties between Italy and the United States have enriched America's life, America's culture and have served to establish the basis for the deep and very warm friendship that exists today.

-For a quarter of a century, as a member of the United States Congress, I served in our national Capitol building.
-I was mindful of the contributions of artists and skilled workers from Italy to the design, construction, and decoration of our national capitol.
+For a quarter of a century, as a Member of the United States Congress, I served in our national Capitol building.
+As a result, I was mindful of the contributions of artists and skilled workers from Italy to design, construct and decorate our national Capitol.

-The paintings, carvings, and statues of Italian conception and artistry have become enshrined at the heart of our government as part of America's history and heritage.
+The paintings, the carvings and the statues of Italian conception and artistry have become enshrined at the very heart of our Government as a part of America's history and America's heritage.
 This symbolizes only one aspect of our great debt to Italy.
-Our hearts are lifted when we hear America's many bands play stirring airs.